 Demystifying the shoulder in yoga and shoulder pain

 If you’ve arrived on this page, you’re probably experiencing some shoulder pain.
-You might want to know more about the anatomy of the shoulder girdle, why we sometimes experience shoulder pain, or how to work with shoulder pain in yoga.
+You might want to know more about the anatomy of the shoulder girdle.
+You might be interested in why we sometimes experience shoulder pain.
+Or, you might want to know how to work with shoulder pain in yoga.
 Shoulder pain is one of the top three most common types of pain that yoga practitioners report.
 Couple the high mobility of the shoulder joint with the popularity of vinyasa style yoga practices and the allure of arm balances, and we definitely have a recipe for potential pain to arise.

 My years of teaching students how to practice in a way that is healthy for their shoulders over the long-term, is informed by knowledge of anatomy, by my experiences in practice, and by the experiences of hundreds of students who have worked with me.
-So, let’s break down the shoulder, why pain so often comes up there, and how you might change your practice in a way that works better for your shoulders.
+So, let’s break down the shoulder.
+Find out why pain so often comes up there.
+And learn how you might change your practice in a way that works better for your shoulders.